PengfeiZG/Deduplication/README.md

 ```

 ### Hierarchical (Agglomerative)
 Average-linkage clustering with a cosine distance threshold.
-Produces no explicit noise label — all alerts are assigned a cluster, with small clusters post-processed out by `min_samples`.
+Produces no explicit noise label and all alerts are assigned a cluster, with small clusters post-processed out by `min_samples`.

 ```bash
 python -m pipeline --eve eve.json --algo hierarchical --dist-threshold 0.35 --min-samples 5